 FRAXA is working to find specific treatments and ultimately a cure for Fragile X, but at present, there is no cure.
-Fortunately, there are many medications to manage symptoms, special education, therapies, and many helpful strategies.
+Fortunately, there are medications to manage symptoms, special education, therapies, and many helpful strategies.

 Medications to Treat Symptoms of Fragile X

 Currently no medicines are specifically approved to treat Fragile X. However, there are many medications to target specific symptoms.